mucommander/mucommander/package/readme.txt

 - the Unix4j library released under the MIT License.
  Unix4j can be found at http://unix4j.org/.

+- the FlatLaf library released under the Apache License.
+ FlatLaf cab be found at https://www.formdev.com/flatlaf.

 - Icons by Mark James released under the Creative Commons Attribution License.
  Mark James can be found at http://famfamfam.com .